Lived Experience bursary applications

 People with lived experience of incarceration can apply for support to attend the Reintegration Puzzle Conference.

-Before applying for the bursary program, you will need to attend a free online conference briefing session with JRI's Lived Experience Advocacy Coordinator.
+Before applying for the bursary program, you will need to have attended a free online conference briefing session with JRI's Lived Experience Advocacy Coordinator.

 What types of support are available?